mrizzi/poc/rest-graph/README.md

 # rest-graph Project

+The Windup API component is a Kubernetes application meant to provide access to information created from Windup's rules execution during an analysis.
+The project is at an early stage so please check for updates soon.

+Features available:
+* trigger the analysis of a compiled application posting the application archive (jar, war, ear)
+* retrieve the hints identified for the application
+* retrieve the hints for all the applications analyzed
+* get analysis status updates while analysis is running

+Features to be added: check the Issues and feel free to add your request for new features.

 ## Run on Minikube
 Install a Minikube instance following instructions from.
 Once Minikube is up and running, create the `prototype` namespace executing